pogasanov/clsite/CONTRIBUTING.md

 in the title and don't ask for review until the MR is ready for review (see below).
 However, if you do have architectural or implementation questions, you are free to ask for feedback.
+* If your MR changes the UX, please include screenshots of the new UX in the description of the MR.

 ### MR Code review